Skip to Main Content

 4. What is the organization of the courts?

 The Supreme Court is the state’s highest court.
-It reviews decisions made in the Superior Court to determine if any errors of law have been made and also reviews selected decisions of the Appellate Court.
+It reviews decisions made in the Superior Court to determine if any errors of law have occurred and also reviews selected decisions of the Appellate Court.

-The Appellate Court, like the Supreme Court, reviews final decisions issued by the Superior Court to determine if errors of law have been committed.
+The Appellate Court, like the Supreme Court, reviews final decisions issued by the Superior Court to determine if errors of law have occurred.

-State law specifies which types of appeals may be brought directly to the Supreme Court from the Superior Court, thereby bypassing the Appellate Court.
-These cases include decisions where the Superior Court has found a provision of the state constitution or a state statute invalid and convictions of capital felonies.
+State law specifies which types of appeals may be brought directly to the Supreme Court from the Superior Court, bypassing the Appellate Court.
+These cases include decisions where the Superior Court has found a provision of the state constitution or a state statute invalid, and convictions of capital felonies.

 5. How are the Superior Courts structured?